![]() |

 The mangrove forest is especially loved by animals like the monitor lizard, the biawak.
 You may be lucky to see them hanging around.

-Read more about the Mangrove Forest around Lumut here
+Read more about the Mangrove Forest around Taiping here